Robots on Mars and Jupiter capture images of comet 3I/ATLAS

 Frost on the edge of a Mars crater is seen in blue in this image captured by the Mars Reconnaissance Orbiter.
 The NASA orbiter will also be pointing its camera at 3I/ATLAS.
 Credit: NASA/JPL-Caltech/University of Arizona

-NASA has also said that its Perseverance and Curiosity Mars rovers will observe 3I/ATLAS at the beginning of October, and that its Mars Reconnaissance Orbiter will attempt to view the comet.
+NASA also said that its Perseverance and Curiosity Mars rovers would observe 3I/ATLAS at the beginning of October, and that its Mars Reconnaissance Orbiter would attempt to view the comet.

-Once 3I/ATLAS passes Mars, there will be further opportunities to acquire images and data.
+Now that 3I/ATLAS is passing Mars, there will be further opportunities to acquire images and data.

 Artist's impression of NASA's Mars Reconnaissance Orbiter.
 Credit: NASA/JPL-Caltech